HumanSignal/label-studio/docs/source/guide/signup.md

 <img src="/images/invite-collaborators-ls-single-server.png" class="gif-border"/>

-!!! note
+!!! info Tip
     To invite collaborators, you only need a single Label Studio instance, and all your team members should have access to it.
 If you want to build a simple solution that exposes Label Studio outside of your local network, you can [try ngrock](https://labelstud.io/guide/start.html#Expose-a-local-Label-Studio-instance-outside-using-ngrok).

 After you [set up a labeling project](setup.html), invite annotators to the project to start collaborating on labeling tasks.
 Inviting people to your Label Studio instance with a link does not restrict access to the signup page unless you also set an environment variable.
 See how to [Restrict signup for local deployments](#Restrict-signup-for-local-deployments) and [Restrict signup for cloud deployments](#Restrict-signup-for-cloud-deployments) on this page.